 St. Paul’s Child Care Center (SPCCC) opened on January 2, 2007 in the former church parsonage.
 While the congregation had some concerns about whether this service was needed in our community, they relied on faith and forged ahead as the Lord led them.
 It was soon apparent that this local mission arm would provide a very effective way to reach more ears with the Gospel.
 From the children who attend to the parents who bring them to the grandparents who love to hear children talk about their love of Jesus, our congregation can be sure that “big little things” happen every day because of SPCCC!

-St. Paul’s Child Care Center has been blessed with the services of three wonderful Directors over the years.
+St. Paul’s Child Care Center has been blessed with the services of four wonderful Directors over the years.
 Robyn Kleiboecker was instrumental in making opening day a reality through many hours checking rules and regulations, safety guidelines and Christian curriculum requirements.
 When she and her family moved to south Missouri in 2011, SPCCC was happy to hand over the reins to Diane Weicken who had recently retired from many years of teaching elementary school.
 Diane provided a calm, caring atmosphere for both children and staff but was pulled away in April 2016 after her daughter and son-in-law welcomed twin daughters.
-Fortunately for SPCCC, Marie (Inglish) Wickham stepped up to fill the gap and is continuing the legacy of love and learning our community has come to appreciate and expect.
-We are also very glad to have the services of Sara (Hagemeyer) Turner who currently serves as Assistant Director.
-As the sole original staff member, Sara is the backbone of SPCCC and never turns down a task that benefits the children or SPCCC in general.
+Fortunately for SPCCC, Marie (Inglish) Wickham stepped up to fill the gap and continued the legacy of love and learning our community had come to appreciate and expect.
+As Marie transitioned into full-time stay at home mother in the summer of 2019, we were blessed to move Sara (Hagemeyer) Turner into the position of Director.
+As the sole original staff member, Sara is the backbone of SPCCC and never turns down a task that benefits the children or SPCCC in general!

 Our mission is to provide a Christian environment for children to grow and develop, and to nurture the mind and spirit of those in our care.